“This is how you do it: you sit down at the keyboard and you put one word after another until it’s done. It’s that easy, and that hard.” – Neil Gaiman

 “I sometimes think that writing is like driving sheep down a road.
 If there is any gate to the left or right, the readers will most certainly go into it.” – C.S.
 Lewis

+This course was designed specifically with Peer 2 Peer University in mind.
 P2PU is a non-profit organization that facilitates equitable learning beyond institutional walls.
-They have developed a new model for online and offline learning called learning circles: lightly-facilitated study groups for people who want to take online courses, together, in-person.
+They have developed a new model for online and offline learning called Learning Circles which are lightly-facilitated study groups for people who want to take online courses, together, in-person.
 These facilitated learning circles ensure that more people have the motivation they need to finish an online course and ensure that more people have access to these free online courses.

 About This Course: